 - Sennheiser 1039 As with infrared, one of the big players is that other German company – Sennheiser.
-Their 1039 system was OK, but designed for museums – if you actually attach the belt-pack receiver to your belt and sit down in a theatre seat, the antennae will stab you in the stomach and as you move around, the contact with the antennae will cause interference.
+Their 1039 system is excellent and worth considering as it offers strong and reliable transmission of high quality audio.
+However, if you actually attach the belt-pack receiver to your belt and sit down in a theatre seat, the antennae will stab you in the stomach and as you move around, the contact with the antennae can cause interference.

 When we conducted these investigations, we found one radio system that was (for our purposes) significantly better than the others.
 Sennheiser’s Tourguide 2020-D system , so, much of the rest of the article and service user comments will focus on this.

 In addition to a mains-powered transmitter the 2020D system also has a small body-pack transmitter that typically is used with a head-worn microphone, but we have used different kinds including a commentator’s lip microphone for noisier environments.
 As Tom Hares notes:

 ‘That the source can now be the describer themselves aids in the use within galleries and the like, and removes the need for a fixed transmitter within a performance space, so making it easier for site specific work to have description.’